sidney-eliot/3d-artists-handbook/content/post/rendering.md

 ## Rendering in Marmoset Toolbag

-## Rendering with Marmoset Real time Viewer
+## Rendering with Marmoset Real-time Viewer
 To-Do

-In Marmoset, one can either pre render shots or go the real-time route with Marmoset Viewer.
+In Marmoset, one can either offline render shots or go the real-time route with Marmoset Viewer.

 - Add a camera, the camera location will be the default viewport view
 - Adjust render settings.
 They are available in the camera tab, Lens and Post Effects but also in export tab.
 Note that some settings won't carry over into the viewer file, like chromatic aberration